FIUTS Homestay & Friendship Programs

 Host a University of Washington international student for their first week in town: Through our unique "Welcome Week" homestay program, students of all levels (freshmen through PhD/visiting scholar) can apply to stay with a host for their first 7-10 days in Seattle prior to moving into the residence halls or off-campus housing.
 Students come from over 40 different countries.
 Learn more or apply to host!

-NEW!
-Host a Youth Ambassador from the Caribbean for 10 days: In August 2015, FIUTS will welcome a group of promising young leaders (ages 15-18) and teachers from several countries in the Caribbean.
-Hosts are needed from August 15-25.
+Host a Youth Ambassador from the Caribbean for 10 days (Aug 14-25, 2016): FIUTS will welcome a group of promising young leaders (ages 15-18) and teachers from several countries in the Caribbean.
+Hosts are needed from August 14-25.
 Learn more or apply to host!

 Friendship Connections: For those who don’t have the extra space for a homestay, Friendship Connections are an excellent way to help international students at the University of Washington feel welcome in Seattle.